Basic Approach

 CSR Procurement

-In fiscal 2023, based on the results of human rights due diligence and the Corporate Human Rights Benchmark (CHRB) assessment, we continued to focus efforts on “consideration of human rights factors in supplier selection.”
+Based on the results of human rights due diligence and the Corporate Human Rights Benchmark (CHRB) assessment, we are working on “consideration of human rights factors in supplier selection.”
 For details, see Human Rights Due Diligence.

 Specific Actions to Support Living Wages for Suppliers